DataStax-Academy/ac220-labs/lab05-udts/steps/intro.md

 In this hands-on lab, you will:

+- Create a UDT
-- Create a table and with a map
+- Create a table that uses the UDT
-- Insert some data leaving the map colums empty
-- Add, delete, and update map data
+- Populate the table and UDT
+- Alter the UDT schema

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*